TACA Flight 110

 TACA Flight 110 was a scheduled international flight operated by TACA International Airlines, traveling from San Salvador to New Orleans, with a stopover in Belize City.
 On May 24, 1988, the flight encountered severe thunderstorm activity on its final approach to New Orleans International Airport.
-As a result, the brand new Boeing 737-300 suffered flameout in both engines while descending through a severe thunderstorm, but the pilots made a successful emergency landing on a grass levee adjacent to NASA's Michoud Assembly Facility, with no one aboard sustaining more than a few minor injuries, and with only minor hail damage to the intact aircraft.
-Following an on-site engine replacement, the jetliner took off from Saturn Boulevard, a road which had previously been an aircraft runway at Michoud.
-The aircraft was subsequently repaired and returned to service until it was finally retired in 2016.
+As a result, the brand new Boeing 737-300 suffered flameout in both engines, but the pilots made a successful emergency landing on a grass levee adjacent to NASA's Michoud Assembly Facility, with no one aboard sustaining more than a few minor injuries, and with only minor hail damage to the intact aircraft.
+Following an on-site engine replacement, the jetliner took off from Saturn Boulevard, a road that had previously been an aircraft runway at Michoud.
+The aircraft was subsequently repaired and returned to service until it was retired in 2016.

 Flight history

 The aircraft involved in the incident was a Boeing 737-3T0 with the tail number N75356 and serial number 23838.

 The captain of the flight was Carlos Dárdano.
 At 29 years of age, Dárdano had amassed 13,410 flight hours, with almost 11,000 of these as pilot in command.
 Earlier in his career, he had lost an eye to crossfire on a short flight to El Salvador, where civil war was raging at the time.
 The first officer, Dionisio Lopez (48), was also very experienced, with more than 12,000 flight hours logged.
 Additionally an instructor pilot, Captain Arturo Soley, was in the cockpit on the flight, monitoring the performance of the new 737.

 The flight proceeded normally for most of its duration.
 Originating from San Salvador's Comalapa International Airport, it took off from Belize City's Philip S. W. Goldson International Airport on May 24, 1988, and flew over the Gulf of Mexico toward the Louisiana coast.